 L&M’s comprehensive pain management psychology support enables organisations to support employees with injury or pain, and to embed good pain-prevention and support practice within their culture.

 Why pain management is important for business.

-Every business should be aware of the amount of days lost to musculoskeletal injury and pain-related absence, and of its direct cost.
-Across the UK,
+Every business should be aware of the amount of days lost to, and direct cost of, musculoskeletal injury and pain-related absence.

-What is less known are the hidden costs of injury and pain, e.g., of reduced; productivity, presenteeism, and work-place morale, and short/long term losses of expertise.
+The hidden cost of injury and pain is less known, e.g., of reduced; productivity, presenteeism and work-place morale, and of short/long term loss of expertise.
 This is particularly the case with chronic pain.
-2/5ths of the UK population are affected by chronic pain every day, whilst despite chronic pain being associated with increased age, all ages can be effected, i.e., as high as 30% of 18-39 year olds may have chronic pain (Fayaz, et al. 2016).
+Every day, 2/5ths of the UK population are affected by chronic pain.
+Despite being associated with increased age, all ages can be effected by chronic pain, i.e., up to 30% of 18-39 year olds may have chronic pain (Fayaz, et al. 2016).

 The role of psychology in healing and pain.

 Acute pain is the result of an injury or disease that usually lasts for a specific amount of time and fades as its cause heals.
 Chronic pain is pain that persists beyond the normal tissue healing time of 3 months, and may occur in the absence of any physical damage.
 Pain messages from the body are interpreted and regulated within the brain’s emotional centre.
 As such, our mood state and what we believe and think about our injury and pain can:

 This in turn has a cyclical effect on our perceived and real functional ability, mood state, relationships, and thus our subjective wellbeing, ability to work, and quality of life.

 All pain management psychology support is delivered by our personable, BPS Chartered Psychologists, who can co-ordinate with other medical professionals as required.
 Our support is: effective, cost-effective, and grounded in research and good practice.
 It can be flexible to your specific needs, but might include: